Hello everyone!

 Before connecting to the VM, it's worth checking if the NSG (Network Security Group), Azure's network firewall, is allowing SSH connections from your IP.
 The NSG is created along with the VM, but the SSH rule might be open to any IP in the world, which is a security risk, or it might not even exist.

-It is recommended to restrict SSH only to your IP.
-Here's how:
+The recommendation is to restrict SSH only to your IP.
+Here is how:

 1. Find your current public IP

-Before messing with the NSG, you need to know your current public IP, which is the IP that Azure will "see" when you try to connect.
-Access one of the sites below and write down the IPv4:
+Before touching the NSG, you need to know your current public IP, which is the IP that Azure will "see" when you try to connect.
+Visit one of the sites below and write down the IPv4:

 If your internet provider uses a dynamic IP (which is the case for most residential connections), your IP may change periodically.
 Whenever you lose SSH access, check if your IP has changed and update the rule in the NSG.